 Whilst the NDP was defeated in 1975 Dailly remained MLA for Burnaby North until 1986.
 She had spent twenty years in the public service and, after her retirement, she volunteered on community cable TV (1988-91) hosting a seniors' program called "Coming of Age," and she served on the executive of the provincial Retired MLAs Association.
 She has also had more time for her family, especially her 4 grandchildren!

-His first effort to gain political office in 1860 failed, but in 1961 he was elected to the New Brunswick House of Assembly for Saint John County and City as an independent.
-He argued always that “Where the rights of the individual are trampled upon there is despotism.”
+His first effort to gain political office in failed, but in 1861 he was elected to the New Brunswick House of Assembly for St John County and City as an independent.
+He always argued that “Where the rights of the individual are trampled upon there is despotism.”

 In 1853 he married Margaret O'Regan who died in 1855.
 In 1862 he married Ellen McTavish.
 Timothy & Ellen had 10 children, including their world famous daughter, actress Margaret Anglin.

-Circumstances in New Brunswick forced the government, led by Samuel Leonard Tilley, to call an election early in 1865.
+Circumstances in New Brunswick forced the government to call an election early in 1865.
 Anglin waged a hard and skillful battle and emerged as one of the most prominent anti-confederates.
 Majority opinion in New Brunswick agreed with Anglin’s opposition to the union proposal and the government went down to a resounding defeat.
 He became an executive councillor without departmental office in the newly formed government.

 When the American branch of the Fenian movement, bent on liberating Ireland from Britain, proposed to attack Britain’s colonies in North America.
 Neither Anglin nor the vast majority of New Brunswick’s Irish Catholics supported them.
 In the election which followed in May and June, the anti-confederates were soundly defeated, Anglin included.

 For Anglin, as for the new Dominion of Canada, the years 1867 to 1872 were a period of substantial adjustment.
-In the first general election for the House of Commons he ran successfully in New Brunswick, Angin contested the unofficial leadership of Irish Catholics with Thomas D’Arcy McGee until McGee’s assassination in April 1868.
-Thereafter, Anglin continued to speak out on issues of particular concern to this group but his criticisms were seldom vociferous. he believed it was improving and at least was better than in the United States.
+In the first general election for the House of Commons he ran successfully in New Brunswick, contesting the unofficial leadership of Irish Catholics with Thomas D’Arcy McGee until McGee’s assassination in April 1868.
+Anglin continued to speak out on issues of particular concern to this group but his criticisms were seldom vociferous he believed it was improving- at least was better than in the United States.

-He also found a more established party position in the House of Commons, gravitating from sitting as an independent in 1867 to being a prominent member of the loosely bound Liberal party under Alexander Mackenzie in 1872.
-When Macdonald’s government fell as a result of the Pacific Scandal in Nov.
-1873, Anglin was excluded from the new administration formed by Alexander Mackenzie, in spite of his acknowledged prominence in Liberal circles.
-As a reward for his valued services to the party Anglin was named speaker of the House of Commons in March 1874.
-The connection between the government and the Freeman got Anglin into serious trouble for conflict of interest, which resulted in his being unseated from the commons in 1877. in April, Anglin fought a bitter summer by-election and be re-elected speaker at the beginning of the 1878 session.
+He found a more established party position in the House of Commons, gravitating from sitting as an independent in 1867 to being a prominent member of the loosely bound Liberal party under Alexander Mackenzie in 1872.
+For his valued services to the party Anglin was named speaker of the House of Commons in March 1874.
+However, the onnection between the government and the Freeman got Anglin into trouble for conflict of interest, resulting in his being unseated from the commons in 1877.
+Anglin fought a bitter summer by-election and was re-elected speaker.

 At 65 he had a wife and seven children aged 4 to 22 to support.
 In earlier years he had put aside a substantial investment, but he did not again find steady work until just prior to his death.
 During these years he was engaged in occasional appointments, wrote a few articles for journals and newspapers, made the occasional speech, wrote the chapter on Archbishop John Joseph Lynch* in a volume celebrating the 50th anniversary of the archdiocese of Toronto, and was a trustee on the Toronto Separate School Board from 1888 to 1892.